rust-lang/rfcs/text/0000-target-tier-policy.md

 - All requirements for tier 3 apply.

 A tier 2 target may be demoted or removed if it no longer meets these requirements.
-Any proposal for demotion or removal will be CCed to people who have previously worked on the target, and will be communicated widely to the Rust community before being dropped from a stable release.
+Any proposal for demotion or removal will be CCed to the target maintainers, and will be communicated widely to the Rust community before being dropped from a stable release.

 In some circumstances, especially if the target maintainers do not respond in a timely fashion, Rust teams may land pull requests that temporarily disable some